The Butler County Commission opened a discussion of amendments with the Butler County Zoning and Subdivision regulations

 “In the end, this will be better for the property owners,” said Palmer.
 “But how did you come up with these changes?”

-Page 2 of 3 - “I received a report from the Department of Water Resources containing suggestions and areas of improvements for the various areas of the state,” said Eric Triplett, Butler County Flood Plain administrator.
+“I received a report from the Department of Water Resources containing suggestions and areas of improvements for the various areas of the state,” said Eric Triplett, Butler County Flood Plain administrator.
 “This way, if a resident is putting a post up for a mailbox and a set of parameters is established, the resident may do so without hiring an engineer and spending thousands of dollars.
 Before these proposed changes, anything and everything was considered a development and an engineering study was required.”

 The proposed changes have the potential to make maintenance a little less costly.